Call for Researchers and Practitioners

 We encourage submissions that bridge research and practice and that operate across layers of the Solidarity Stack.

-- Mapping AI supply chains from raw materials to model deployment
+- Mapping AI supply chains from raw materials to the cloud

-- Social dialogue and collective bargaining in AI systems
+- Social dialogue, collective bargaining, and union–cooperative alliances in AI work

 2. Cooperative Cloud, Data, and Model Governance